wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 function, this argument would be set to `false`, and the latency being simulated is the tag array latency, rather than MSHR latency.

+The function first obtains the address of the downgrade, and creates a new memory event object of command `FetchInvX`.
+The new request object inherits the requestor and flags from the originating request object, and the destination is set to the current owner of the address (obtained by calling `getOwner()` on the line object).
+The method also increments the ACK counter in the MSHR register of the address by one, by calling `incrementAcksNeeded()`, indicating that only one response from the owner is expected.